digvijaybind/digvijaybind/README.md

 <a href="https://www.behance.net"><img src="https://img.shields.io/badge/-@VG100-1769FF?style=flat-square&logo=Behance&logoColor=white"/></a>
 </p>

 ## 👋 &nbsp;Hey there!
-I'm Vijay Gupta
+I'm Digvijay bind

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 ✉️ &nbsp;You can shoot me an email at vijaygupta701@gmail.com I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1CXhilmPzJ7fUTfRHaMMNKPm82IAVBLg6/view?usp=sharing) for more details about me.
+📄 &nbsp;Please have a look at my [Résumé]("https://drive.google.com/file/d/1alUvaJZL3l3luJWia_JqfIDDBnwmJwSi/view?usp=drivesdk") for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>